 This lakeside area permits14-day free camping (with an America the Beautiful Interagency Pass):

-If you want something more remote, this National Forest campground is beautiful, free, and peaceful:
+If you want something more remote, this National Forest campground is beautiful, free, and peaceful and only $20.00 per night:

 In a pinch, roadside boondocking is convenient and, in this case, quite scenic: